SLG1988/Tensorflow-Example/README.md

 # Tensorflow-Example
-An implementation of a custom model function using deep learning in combination with the Estimator API, using Google's Tensorflow.
+This project contains an implementation of a custom model function using deep learning in combination with the Estimator API, using Google's Tensorflow.
 The model is applied to the MNIST image classification problem.

 This example shows how to:
 * build a custom deep learning model function with the Estimator API